shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Thanks Muddy."

-When they got back to the training area, Coach Ynndor slapped Mudrich with the stick.
+When they got back to the training area, Uncle Callustar slapped Mudrich with the stick.
 "No!
 She has to do it herself!
 Or she'll never learn."

 "She's got to rest!
 She's got a scar that could—"